-The Ault and Wiborg Company had a factory located at 417 East 7th Street in downtown Cincinnati, Ohio that was built in 1930 for the Queen City Printing Company, a manufacturer of printing inks and dry color dyes and pigments that innovated the industry with coal-tar dyes.
-It was demolished in 2009.
+The Ault & Wiborg Company was located at 417 East 7th Street in downtown Cincinnati, Ohio.
+It was built in 1930 for the Queen City Printing Company, a manufacturer of printing inks, dry color dyes, and pigments derived from coal-tar.
+The complex was demolished in 2009.

-It is surmised that the Queen City Printing Company was a later name for the Ault and Wiborg Company, a manufacturer of printing inks and dry color dyes and pigments that was established in 1878.2 Founded in part by the Ontario-born Levi Addison Ault, he left home in his late teens to work for a railroad and as as bookkeeper in Wisconsin.
-He followed his brother to Cincinnati in 1876, working with a dealer “in lampblack, pitch and rosins.”
-Ault eventually became their top salesman, giving him the inspiration to begin an ink manufacturing business.
+The Ault & Wiborg Company, a manufacturer of printing inks and dry color dyes and pigments, was established by Ontario-born Levi Addison Ault.
+2 Ault had left home in his late teens to work for a railroad and as a bookkeeper in Wisconsin.
+He followed his brother to Cincinnati in 1876, working with a dealer in “lampblack, pitch, and rosins.”
+Ault eventually became their top salesman, which gave him the inspiration to begin an ink manufacturing business.

-Frank Bestow Wiborg, was born in Cleveland, Ohio, left the city for Cincinnati where he was admitted to the Chickering Institute, a select college preparatory academy.2 He graduated in 1874 and eventually worked as a salesman for Ault.
+Frank Bestow Wiborg, born in Cleveland, Ohio, left for Cincinnati where he was admitted to the Chickering Institute, a select college preparatory academy.
+2 He graduated in 1874 and later worked as a salesman for Ault.

-Ault and Wiborg’s first location was at a small building on New Street.
-In the early 1900’s, a larger ink plant was constructed in St. Bernard near the current-day Proctor & Gamble factory.2 A varnish department was formed in 1905 in a newly built factory in Norwood which supplied coatings, lacquers, varnishes and finishes for metal products.
+A larger ink manufacturing plant was constructed in St. Bernard near the current-day Proctor & Gamble factory in the early 1900s.
+2 A varnish department, which supplied coatings, lacquers, varnishes, and finishes for metal products, was formed in 1905 in a newly built factory in Norwood.
 Wiborg left the company in 1906 to pursue personal interests.

-During World War I, Ault and Wiborg sought to duplicate the manufacture of imported German dyes and intermediates as the war brought a disruption of trade between the two nations.2 The dye manufacturing plant was significantly expanded upon and soon overshadowed the varnish operations.
+During World War I, Ault & Wiborg sought to duplicate the manufacture of imported German dyes and intermediates as the conflict brought a disruption of trade between the two nations.
+2 The dye manufacturing plant was significantly expanded upon and soon overshadowed the varnish operations.

-On October 13, 1969, the East 7th Street property was transferred to the Clopay Corporation.
-Clopay was established in Cincinnati in 1859 as the Seinsheimer Paper Company, which sold paper products and other sundries in the region.
-The acronym “Clopay” was later used in the early 20th century, formed by the contraction of the words cloth and paper.3 In 1964, Clopay entered the garage door business with the purchase of Baker-Aldor-Jones of Hialeah, Florida, which today it is the largest manufacturer of garage doors in North America.
+The East 7th Street property was transferred to the Clopay Corporation on October 13, 1969.
+Clopay (a contraction of the words cloth and paper 3) had been established in Cincinnati in 1859 as the Seinsheimer Paper Company, which sold paper products and other sundries in the region.
+In 1964, Clopay entered the garage door business with the purchase of Baker-Aldor-Jones of Hialeah, Florida, which today it is the largest manufacturer of garage doors in North America.